artemnikitin/s3-uploader/README.md

 You can specify parameter ```-log=true``` for logging AWS requests and responses.

 ##### TODO
-1. Uploading whole directory with saving structure of it
-2. Managing additional files details (like permissions, storage class, etc)
+1. Managing additional files details (like permissions, storage class, etc)
-3. Alternative ways to authenticate in AWS
+2. Alternative ways to authenticate in AWS